mwatkins1970/SAE_Feature_Interpretability_Tool/README.md

 ### Usage
 - Open the `notebooks/SAE_feature_interpretability_multitool.ipynb` file in Colab or Jupyter.
-- Follow the instructions in the notebook to load the model, select features, and generate interpretive visualizations.
+- Follow the instructions in the notebook to load the model, select features, and generate interpretive visualisations.

 ## Future directions